PHOTOGRAPHERS/MARCO POLONI ·Conceptual Art

 Representative examples: exhibition texts on border and conflict-related projects are especially useful because they show Poloni using photographs not as isolated proofs but as elements inside wider narrative systems involving testimony, geography, and political traces.*1*2

-Why this method was chosen: Poloni’s work suggests that contemporary conflict and displacement cannot be adequately represented through a single image.
+This method matters because Poloni’s work suggests that contemporary conflict and displacement cannot be adequately represented through a single image.
 His method therefore combines photography with research and narration to stage the partial and unstable character of evidence.*1*2

-Relation to contemporaries or movements: Poloni aligns with post-conceptual documentary practices in which photography remains important but is redistributed into essayistic and installation-based forms.*1*2
+In relation to contemporaries and movements, Poloni aligns with post-conceptual documentary practices in which photography remains important but is redistributed into essayistic and installation-based forms.*1*2

 Available materials consistently describe his work in terms of research, borders, and geopolitical narratives rather than formalist photography alone.*1*2